DAFT-8/bookmarks/README.md

 <summary>📁 Misc</summary>

 - [Regex101](https://regex101.com) — An online regex tester and debugger.
-- [Debuggex](https://www.debuggex.com) — A visual regex tester.
-- [Decompiler](https://www.decompiler.com) — A tool for decompiling various programming languages.
 - [TIO.run](https://tio.run) — An online tool for running code in various programming languages.
 - [Godbolt](https://godbolt.org) — An online compiler explorer for various programming languages.
-- [Crontab Generator](https://crontab-generator.org) — A tool for generating crontab entries.
+- [Decompiler](https://www.decompiler.com) — A tool for decompiling various programming languages.
 - [Crontab Guru](https://crontab.guru) — A simple tool to help you understand and create cron expressions.
 - [SQLable](https://sqlable.com) — A tool for generating SQL queries, managing your SQL and database tasks.